seanox/pdf-service/README.md

 # Features
 - Built-in markup generator
   Very simple syntax, supports placeholders, structures and includes.
+- Open to other template engines
+  Thymeleaf, Freemarker, Mustache, Pebble, JTE, and others.
 - Built-in preview and runner with mock-up support
   Simplifies the design process by allowing previewing without the target application  .
 - Independent header, data and footer areas in one template (without magic)
   Header, footer and data area are merged by overlays and can therefore be formatted independently of the data area e.g. margins of the document can be used by the header and footer.
 - Native support of page numbers
 - I18n support
   Language setting is also transferred to the template and thus fonts matching the language can be used.
 - Supports signatures, encryption, annotations and more
 - Creation of markup as preview e.g. for the frontend
 - API for templates and other renderer and markup generators
   Abstract templates for individual renderer and generators.
 - PDF and image comparison for test automation (e.g. JUnit and CI/CD)
   Pixel- and color-based with difference image generation.
 - PDF Tools as standalone Java applications
   Includes Compare, Runner, Preview as command line applications designing and testing outside and independent of projects.

 # License Terms